 - What qualifications do you have that are relevant to the role?

 Once you've answered these, the recruiter will have a solid understanding of who you are, and (hopefully) be convinced to hire you!

 Have you ever heard the advice to "always sell yourself in a job application"?
 That concept can be applied to cover letters, but remember that recruitment isn't all about you.

 Businesses measure success in terms of results.
 The company looking for a new employee will want to know what they bring to the table and how they'll shape their business' future.
 New candidates are rarely brought on board solely for the soft skills listed in their resume.

 That's why this part of your cover letter structure is arguably the most important.

 In less than two paragraphs, show the business what you can do — and prove you've done it before (preferably with examples).

-Not only does this give them the opportunity to show off your skills, but the company can picture the success you’ll bring to their business by hiring you.
+Not only does this give you the opportunity to show off your skills, but the company can picture the success you'll bring to their business by hiring you.